jfrog/build-info/README.md

 export BITESTS_ARTIFACTORY_REPO=tests
 export BITESTS_ARTIFACTORY_PIP_ENV=/Users/user/venv-test/bin
 ```
-Before running the tests, please make sure you have a generic repository named *tests* in Artifactory.
+* Before running the tests, please make sure you have a generic repository named *tests* in Artifactory.
+* Please follow the testing instructions below for more details of different types of build-tools test instructions.

+### Building
 To build the code using the gradle wrapper in Unix run:
 ```
 > ./gradlew clean build